IOC admits postponing Olympics an option, but cancellation 'not on agenda' - France 24

 - Thumbs down-

-The idea of holding the games on schedule has drawn a swelling chorus of objectors.
+The idea of holding the Games on schedule has drawn a swelling chorus of objections.

 On Sunday, nine-time Olympic track and field champion Carl Lewis, as well as the head of French athletics added their voices to the US and French swimming federations, the US and Spanish athletics federations, the Norwegian Olympic Committee and past and current athletes.

-Sprinter and long jumper Lewis, who won gold at four different Olympics, told Houston television station KRIV, that he backs calls for postponement.
+Sprinter and long jumper Lewis, who won gold at four different Olympics, told Houston television station KRIV, that he backed calls for postponement.

 "I just think it's really difficult for an athlete to prepare, to train, to keep their motivation if there's complete uncertainty.
-That's the hardest thing.
+That's the hardest thing," he said.

-"I think a more comfortable situation would be two years and put it in the Olympic year with the Winter Olympics and then make it kind of a celebratory Olympic year.
+"I think a more comfortable situation would be two years and put it in the Olympic year with the Winter Olympics (Beijing 2022) and then make it kind of a celebratory Olympic year."

-"There are some athletes who are right on the edge of retiring that may hurt, but in reality, you have to focus on what (will best serve) the masses."
+World Athletics, the governing body of track and field, said they were "ready to work with the IOC and all sport on an alternative date".

+"World Athletics welcomes discussions with the IOC to postpone the Tokyo Olympic Games and wrote to the IOC earlier today to relay this feedback from its Area Presidents, Council and athletes," it said in a statement.

 US media reported on Sunday that American athletes had voted during a virtual town hall with US Olympic and Paralympic Committee (USOPC) officials and given Tokyo the thumbs down.

-Alfons Hoermann, head of the German NOC, on Sunday explained what he wanted to know in a message to athletes.

-"The aim is to clarify which of you might want to take part in the Olympic Games on the dates planned and who is in favour of another date."

-In the USA, almost three-quarters of the 300 athletes who met on-line with USOPC supported delaying the Games, USA Today reported.
+Almost three-quarters of the 300 athletes who met online with USOPC supported delaying the Games, USA Today reported.

 In all, 70 percent of the athletes supported a postponement with another 23 percent saying it would depend on the consequences, according to details supplied by a member of the USOPC Athletes Advisory Council.